Olibabba/surfs_up/README.md

 ![Stats by Station](https://github.com/Olibabba/surfs_up/blob/main/resources/stats_by_station.png)

-I've also gotten a finer detail of the temperature and rainfall by grouping each month's data by day.
+We can also get a finer detail of the temperature and rainfall by grouping each month's data by day.
 ![Stats by Day](https://github.com/Olibabba/surfs_up/blob/main/resources/stats_by_day.png)

 This has the benefit of being nicely visualized!